JackGoBrr/VersatilleKnowledgeBase/readme.txt

 - How to create a mySQL Database
 - How to make a paper timings report
 - How to install a datapack
-- How to add a resource pack to a server [to force for all players]
 - How to allow multiple versions to connect to your mc server
 - Gamerules explained
 - Pre-Generating the world on your server